OlivierLi/Interceptor/README.md

 Interceptor
 ============

 A simple game implemented using c++ and OpenGL.
+This is still in the verly early stages and almost nothing is done.

 The gameplay will be simplistic as this is a learning project.

-This is a learning experience so all rendering is done by hand WITHOUT using of SF::Graphics.
+This is a learning experience so all rendering is done by hand WITHOUT the use of SF::Graphics.

 Goal of the game
 ----------------